-Schemes which deliver improvements to safe access to and within the Parish will be supported if: -
+New developments which deliver improvements to safe access to and within the Parish will be supported if: -

-- 1. The existing network of mainly single-track roads bordered by traditional Devon Banks is not damaged causing degradation to the rural character of the Parish. - 2.
-Due thought is exercised regarding vehicle speed and size restrictions with applicable signage. - 3.
+- 1. Any proposed road scheme does not damage the existing network of traditional Devon Banks.
+Any loss of Devon Bank due to road schemes is to be restored like for like such that the rural character of the parish is not negatively affected. - 2.
+Consultation with all "Stakeholders" is exercised prior to any road scheme proposal within the Parish. - 3.
 Existing footpaths, cycle ways and bridleways are maintained or improved. - 4.
 Separation of non-motorised vehicle users from motorised vehicles is improved. - 5.
-Streetlighting is not developed.
+To protect the dark Skies of Ringmore Parish, new street lighting should be avoided.

-It is recognised that the existing network of local roads accessing and transecting the Parish are predominantly narrow single-track lanes bordered by traditional Devon Banks.
+The existing network of local roads accessing and transecting the Parish are predominantly narrow single-track lanes bordered by traditional Devon Banks.
 This gives rise to congestion and inconvenience at times for both visitors and residents alike.
+There is little safe non-motorised access and as such traffic speed, volume and size are all considered safety concerns to local residence and a third of all respondents to the questionnaire stated that they felt unsafe when walking or cycling within the Parish.

-However, it is recognised that the current road structure is an important part of the unique character of this rural Parish set within the confines of the AONB and is also one of its main attractions for visitors, many of whom return year on year.
+It is also recognised that the current road structure is an important part of the unique character of this rural Parish set within the confines of the AONB and is also one of its main attractions for visitors, many of whom return year on year.
 92% of questionnaire responders signalled that maintaining the existing road structure and Devon Banks was important to the character of the Parish and should be preserved.

 70% of responders stated that they do not support upgrade of existing roads to modern highway standards.

 For people living outside of the bounds of the village of Ringmore but within the Parish there are limited safe methods of accessing community events held in the Parish Halls, All Hallows Church or the Journey's End Pub.
-The main access road to Challaborough Bay and Bigbury Bay Holiday Parks is routed through part of the village and traffic volume increases with seasonal phasing.
+The main access road to Challaborough Bay and Bigbury Bay Holiday Parks is routed through a very narrow part of the village and traffic volume increases with seasonal phasing.
 Responses from the questionnaire comments included calls for reduced speed limits through Ringmore and Challaborough, limits to vehicle size, introduction of speed humps and other traffic calming measures, re-routing of traffic and designation of "Quiet Lane Status".
-A third of respondents when asked felt unsafe walking or cycling within the Parish.